 The Waste Land A Poem That Changed Modern Literature

-Background & Context
+Background and Context

-The Structure: Five Sections, One Vision
+The Structure: Five Parts, One Vision of the Dead

 1. The Burial of the Dead